WallStreetMojo

 • Capital receipts are non-recurring in nature; on the other hand, revenue receipts are recurring in nature.

-• Without capital receipts, a business can survive, but without revenue receipts, there is no chance that a business will perpetuate.
+• Without capital receipts, a business can survive, but there is no chance that a business will perpetuate without revenue receipts

-• Capital receipts can’t be used as a distribution of profits; revenue receipts can be distributed after deducting the expenses incurred to earn the revenue.
+• Capital receipts can’t be used to distribute profits; revenue receipts can be distributed after deducting the expenses incurred to earn the revenue.

 • Capital receipts can be found in the balance sheet.
 Revenue receipts can be found in the income statement.

-• Capital receipts either reduce the assets of the company or create liability for the company.
+• Capital receipts either reduce the company's assets or create liability for the company.
 Revenue receipts are the opposite.
-They neither create the liability for the company, nor do they reduce the assets of the company.
+They neither create liability for the company nor do they reduce the company's assets.

 • Capital receipts are non-routine.
 Revenue receipts are routine.